 The two-fund portfolio

 Investing in a total stock fund and bond fund.
 If you’re looking for additional security, the one fund portfolio might not be enough.
-It can give you good returns but it also carries a higher amount of risk.
-This risk can be countered by adding a bond fund to the portfolio.
+It can give you good returns, but it also carries a higher amount of risk.
+You can counter this risk by adding a bond fund to the portfolio.

 Bonds are much more stable than stocks and tend to operate opposite to the way stocks do and can, therefore, stabilize a portfolio during swings in the stock market.
 An example of a bond fund is the Vanguard Total Bond Market Fund (VBTLX).

 The four-fund portfolio

 Investing in a total stock fund, bond fund, international stock fund, and international bond fund.
 As alluded to earlier, the ideal 3-fund portfolio will contain U.S. stocks, international stocks, and U.S. bonds.
 But those are not the only options.

 Some investors may want something more diversified and would, therefore, add another fund.
 This can be in the form of international bonds such as the Vanguard Total International Bond Index Fund (VTIBX), which may carry more risk but offer room for higher returns.

 Investing in a total stock fund, bond fund, international stock fund, international bond fund, and REIT fund.
 With four funds in your portfolio, you might consider yourself well-diversified, which is not unreasonable.

 However, there are further ways to protect yourself from any negative downturns, such as adding another type of fund to your portfolio, e.g., REITs.